On this page:

 Am I eligible for student employment?

 To be eligible for student employment, you must register and attend classes for a minimum of six undergraduate credit hours or three graduate credit hours during the Fall and Spring Semesters.
 You can work during summer and winter breaks if you are registered for the semester immediately following the break.
 For the Summer Semester, you must be pre-registered for the Fall Semester and have the approval of your supervisor to work.
 Are you registered for fewer credit hours than required?
-You can apply for a one-semester exception if it's your final semester.
-Contact us to apply for the exemption.
+You can apply for a one-time, one-semester exception if it's your final semester.
+Contact us to apply for the exception.

 Additional Information for International Students